abpframework/abp/docs/en/Index.md

 **[Click here to get your free copy](https://abp.io/books/implementing-domain-driven-design?ref=doc).**

+## Samples

+See the [sample projects](Samples/Index.md) built with ABP.

 ## ABP Community

+The [ABP Community](https://community.abp.io/) website is a central place to publish articles and share knowledge about the ABP Framework.

+### Blog

+Follow the [ABP Blog](https://blog.abp.io/) to learn the latest happenings in the ABP.IO Platform.

-### The Source Code
+## The Source Code

 ABP Framework's source code is hosted on GitHub.
 See [the source code](https://github.com/abpframework).

-### ABP Community Web Site

-The [ABP Community](https://community.abp.io/) is a website to publish articles and share knowledge about the ABP Framework.
-You can also create content for the community!

-### Blog

-Follow the [ABP Blog](https://blog.abp.io/) to learn the latest happenings in the ABP.IO Platform.

-### Samples

-See the [sample projects](Samples/Index.md) built with ABP.

 ### Want to Contribute?